Phishing attacks are the number one threat facing businesses around the world.

 Alongside email gateways, businesses should also consider implementing Post-Delivery emaill protection.
 Post-Delivery Protection platforms sit within your email inbox, and use machine learning systems to detect and remove phishing attacks using data from anti-virus engines and global intelligence networks.
 They also allow users to report emails as phishing attacks and give users the ability to remove these emails automatically.
 They also allow admins to place warning banners on suspicious emails, helping to reduce the likelihood that users will fall for phishing attacks.

-Read Next: Verified end user reviews of the top Email Security and Post-Delivery Protection platforms.
+Read Next: Verified end user reviews of the top Email Security solutions.

 Security Awareness Training of Employees